The-Smol-Lab/structured-output-tutorial/README.md

-# News Sentiment Analyzer
+# Structuring the Unstructured

-A robust system for analyzing market sentiment in news articles using AI and structured data validation.
+An AI system example use case for analyzing market sentiment in news articles with explanation using structured output.

 ![image](https://github.com/user-attachments/assets/590ffeaa-ecc6-4322-a44e-25f1b211e95e)